joeavanzato/RetrievIR/README.md

 #### Commands

-Command directives are intended to specify commands which should run on the target host and output results to a file which will be transferred back to the machine running PowerHaul.
+Command directives are intended to specify commands which should run on the target host and output results to a file which will be transferred back to the machine running RetrievIR.
 Command directives contain 3 primary components:

 * category [string] - The category of the command, similar to files - this will group evidence at the parent-level directory.
 * command [string] - The command to execute - each command must output to a file designated as '#FILEPATH#' - this is replaced dynamically in-line.